Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: CNOT-Circuit Synthesis: Optimal Ancillae-Depth Trade-Off

-Secondly, we add $\Ymat_{1},\ldots, \Ymat_{s}$ from the corresponding rows to the first $n$ ancillary rows to construct $\Ymat$.
-This can easily be done with $O(\log s)$ parallel row-elimination matrices, since we can add $s$ rows to a given row with $O(\log s)$ parallel steps, and restore all but the target rows by corresponding inverse operations.
+We then add $\Ymat_{1},\ldots, \Ymat_{s}$ from the corresponding rows to the first $n$ ancillary rows to construct $\Ymat$.
+This can be done with $O(\log s)$ parallel row-elimination matrices, since we can add $s$ rows to any given row with $O(\log s)$ parallel row-elimination (See \Cref{prop:inarborescence}) and then restore all but the target rows by corresponding inverse operations.